-A person lacks the capacity to consent to sexual activity because the person is: asleep, unconscious, mentally or physically helpless, or otherwise unaware that sexual activity is occurring.
+A person lacks the capacity to consent to sexual activity because the person is: asleep, unconscious, mentally, or physically helpless, or otherwise unaware that sexual activity is occurring.

-- 1) Incapacitation is not necessarily the same as legal intoxication. - 2) Where alcohol or other drugs are involved, evaluating Incapacitation requires an assessment of how the consumption of alcohol and/or drugs affects a person's. - a. decision-making ability; awareness of consequences; - b. ability to make informed, rational judgments; - c. capacity to appreciate the nature and quality of the act; - d. or level of consciousness. - 3) The assessment is based on objectively and reasonably apparent indications of Incapacitation when viewed from the perspective of a sober, reasonable person. - 4) Intentional Incapacitation providing alcohol or other drugs to a person with the intent to render the person Incapacitated.
+- 1) Incapacitation is not necessarily the same as legal intoxication. - 2) Where alcohol or other drugs are involved, evaluating Incapacitation requires an assessment of how the consumption of alcohol and/or drugs affects a person's: - a. decision-making ability and/or awareness of consequences; - b. ability to make informed, rational judgments; - c. capacity to appreciate the nature and quality of the act; - d. and/or level of consciousness. - e.
+A person's level of intoxication is not always demonstrated by objective signs; however, some signs of intoxication may include clumsiness, difficulty walking, poor judgment, difficulty concentrating, slurred speech, vomiting, combativeness, or emotional volatility.